Get a Clindamycin

 Frequently asked questions

-Can you get clindamycin over the counter?
+Can you get clindamycin over-the-counter (OTC)?

 No, you cannot obtain clindamycin over the counter.
 If you believe you need this treatment, you should contact your doctor or seek medical help to get a prescription for it.